-There should be a formal and transparent procedure for fixing the remuneration packages of individual directors.
+7 There should be a formal and transparent procedure for developing policy on executive remuneration and for fixing the remuneration packages of individual directors.
 No director should be involved in deciding his own remuneration.

-- 7.1 The Board should set up a remuneration committee ("RC") comprising a majority of non-executive directors who are independent of Management and free from any business or other relationships, which may materially interfere with the exercise of their independent judgement.
-This is to minimise the risk of any potential conflict of interest. - 7.2 The RC should be chaired by an independent non-executive director, and have at least one member who is knowledgeable in the field of executive compensation, failing which the committee should have access to expert advice inside and/or outside the company. - 7.3 The RC will recommend to the Board a framework of remuneration for the Board and key executives, and to determine specific remuneration packages for each executive director and the CEO (or executive of equivalent rank) if the CEO is not an executive director.
-The committee's recommendations should be made in consultation with the chairman of the Board and submitted for endorsement by the entire Board.
-The committee should cover all aspects of remuneration, including but not limited to director's fees, salaries, allowances, bonuses, options, and benefits in kind.
+- 7.1 The Board should set up a Remuneration Committee ("RC") comprising entirely of non-executive directors, the majority of whom, including the Chairman, should be independent.
+This is to minimise the risk of any potential conflict of interest. - 7.2 The RC will recommend to the Board a framework of remuneration, and the specific remuneration packages for each director and the CEO (or executive of equivalent rank) if the CEO is not a director.
+The RC's recommendations should be submitted for endorsement by the entire Board.
+The RC should cover all aspects of remuneration, including but not limited to director's fees, salaries, allowances, bonuses, options, and benefits in kind.
+The RC will also review the remuneration of senior management.